aakbarie/Review_2022/README.md

 # Stats Review 2022

-refresher of notes from stats course on Elements of Statistical Learning
+refresher from stats course on Elements of Statistical Learning 2011 and updated with Tidyverse and Tidymodels

-- Hw1:
+- Hw1: On supervised Learning
-- HW2: Linear Regression with subset selection
+- HW2: On linear regression with subset selection